YahyaZekry/NLP-Islamic-Coach/README.md

 ## 📝 Description

 NLP (Neuro-linguistic programming) Islamic Coach is an AI framework designed to provide Islamic guidance and coaching using NLP techniques.
-It leverages advanced AI models like Claude and GPT to offer insightful and accurate responses by incorporating NLP principles and Meta-States methodology - the study of how people organize their thinking, feeling, language, and behavior at multiple levels of consciousness.
+It leverages advanced AI models like Claude and GPT to offer insightful and accurate responses by incorporating NLP principles, Meta-States methodology, and Cinema Mind techniques - approaches for understanding and transforming how people organize their thinking, feeling, language, and behavior at multiple levels of consciousness.
 The framework includes specific instructions and protocols that enable AI models to provide accurate, respectful, and culturally appropriate Islamic guidance through proven NLP methodologies.

 ## ✨ Features

 - Provides Islamic guidance using NLP-based coaching techniques
 - Utilizes NLP modeling, Meta-States framework, and advanced language patterns
+- Incorporates Cinema Mind technology for transforming mental representations
 - Implements the Soul Model framework from Islamic psychology
 - Easy to integrate with various AI platforms
 - Customizable to fit specific coaching needs